Khazl/esi-client/docs/Api/UniverseApi.md

 [[Back to top]](#) [[Back to API list]](../../README.md#documentation-for-api-endpoints) [[Back to Model list]](../../README.md#documentation-for-models) [[Back to README]](../../README.md)

 # **getUniverseSystemKills**
-> \Swagger\Client\Model\GetUniverseSystemKills200Ok[] getUniverseSystemKills($datasource, $if_none_match)
+> object[] getUniverseSystemKills($datasource, $if_none_match)

 Get system kills

 Get the number of ship, pod and NPC kills per solar system within the last hour ending at the timestamp of the Last-Modified header, excluding wormhole space.
-Only systems with kills will be listed  --- Alternate route: `/dev/universe/system_kills/`  Alternate route: `/v2/universe/system_kills/`  --- This route is cached for up to 3600 seconds
+Only systems with kills will be listed  --- Alternate route: `/v2/universe/system_kills/`  --- This route is cached for up to 3600 seconds

 ### Example
 ```php